How to Install and Use Steam on Ubuntu Linux

 What is Steam?

 Steam is a digital distribution platform for video games.
-As Amazon Kindle is a digital distribution platform for e-Books and iTunes for music, so is Steam for games.
+Like Amazon Kindle is a digital distribution platform for e-Books and iTunes for music, so is Steam for games.
 It provides you with options to buy and install games, play multiplayer titles, and stay in touch with other gamers via social networking on its platform.
-The games are protected with DRM.

 How to install Steam on Ubuntu?

-The Steam installer is available in the Ubuntu Software Center.
 You can simply search for Steam in the software center and install it.

 sudo apt install steam-installer